Tuesday 23rd February 2021

 Our Equality Steering group have recruited four new volunteers onto the group.
 Meet our Women’s, Ethnicity, LGBTQ+ and Disability Leads here!

 The Equality Steering Group was established to advise and prompt the staff, committees and networks of SSS on all relevant aspects of equality and inclusion, with particular emphasis on ensuring adherence to a rolling Equality Action Plan for the organisation.
 Meet our four new volunteer leads!

-Meet Your Lead: My name is Emmanuel, I studied Corporate Communications and Public Affairs (MSc) and currently serving as the President for Education and Welfare at Robert Gordon University Student’s Union.
-I love and play football and I am very passionate about equality, diversity and representation within sports and wider society.
+Meet Your Lead: My name is Emmanuel, after serving for two years as Robert Gordon University’s President for Education and Welfare, I am now their Equality, Diversity & Inclusion Advisor working within the HR Team.
+I love and play football and I am very passionate about equality, diversity, and representation within sports and wider society.

 Fun fact about yourself?
 I love football and I love scoring goals.
 I am a big boxing fan and my favourite sportspersons are Cristiano Ronaldo and Anthony Joshua.

 Carolina O’Neill de Sousa e Sá, LGBTQ+ Lead

 Meet Your Lead: I’m a Portuguese/American who grew up in Lisbon and has been living in Scotland since 2013.
 I’ve been an avid sportsperson for most of my life; taking every opportunity to get involved in sports teams, competitions, and outdoor activities.
 I studied at the University of Edinburgh – as an undergraduate in Sports Science and a Masters in Sport Policy and International Development.